- Apply Today

 IELTS (International English Language Testing System) Information

-ELS is an organization that provides English as a Second Language training for non-native English speakers.
+- ELS is an organization that provides English as a Second Language training for non-native English speakers.
 A minimum GPA of 3.0 on Level 112 is required.
 Marquette University has an ELS chapter on our campus.
-More information concerning the ELS program can be found online.